It is essential to have a UK bank account set up, ideally in advance of your arrival in Cambridge or as soon as possible after you arrive.

 Students living out

-Please complete the funding information form given to you by the Advanced Students Office promptly.
+Please complete the funding information form given to you by the Postgraduate Office promptly.

 If you are a UK student on certain specified postgraduate courses (*MASt., clinical veterinary and clinical medical sciences) and will be receiving a loan from the Student Loans Company, this will be paid directly into your bank account.
 You will be sent a Financial Notification Form.
 This must be taken to the Student Accounts Office as soon as possible after you arrive in Cambridge.

-A late payment penalty charge is levied on all overdue accounts at 0.5% per week, unless the Bursar excuses the student after consultation with their Tutor.
+A late payment penalty charge is levied on all overdue accounts at 0.5% per week unless the Bursar excuses you after consultation with their Tutor.

-If the account is still overdue at the end of a vacation, a student may be asked to leave accommodation, unless agreed on an exceptional basis by the Bursar or by the College Council on appeal.
+If the account is still overdue at the end of a vacation, you may be asked to leave your accommodation, unless agreed on an exceptional basis by the Bursar or by the College Council on appeal.

-No dependants or additional dependants may be brought to Cambridge before evidence of the extra financial support needed has been supplied to the Board of Graduate Students/JBS and the College, and the consent of the College obtained.
+No dependents or additional dependants may be brought to Cambridge before evidence of the extra financial support needed has been supplied to the Student Registry/JBS and the College, and the consent of the College obtained.
 Students supported by bodies such as the Cambridge Commonwealth Trust and the Cambridge Overseas Trust must have their permission to bring a dependant into residence in Cambridge.

-Some PhD students are now funded for 12 terms, but many for just 9 terms.
-For those who fail to submit in time there are a number of sources of help.
+Some PhD students are now funded for 12 terms, but many for just nine terms.
+For those who fail to submit in time, there are a number of sources of help.
 You should plan your finances to allow for some extension.
-Talk to your research supervisor as well as your College Tutor, particularly if the delay is no fault of your own.
+Talk to your research supervisor as well as your college tutor, particularly if the delay is no fault of your own.
 Many departments also have funds available to assist.

-A Graduate Student is liable to pay full University and College fees for the minimum required number of terms of research required for their degree, even if they receive leave to work away from Cambridge.
-Students wishing to continue to make use of College facilities while completing their Ph.D. may do so, on condition that they maintain an Advance Deposit of £250 with the College.
+A postgraduate student is liable to pay full university and college fees for the minimum required number of terms of research required for their degree, even if they receive leave to work away from Cambridge.
+Students wishing to continue to make use of College facilities while completing their PhD may do so, on condition that they maintain an advance deposit of £250 with the College.
 In exchange for the maintenance of this deposit the following facilities will be granted: